guertinlab/Nascent_RNA_Methods/README.md

 ```

 This curve is similar, but the goal is to estimate the raw read depth needed to acieve a target concordant aligned read count
-the two factors needed are the fraction of the total reads that are adapter/adapter ligation products (this is the only step that preceeds deduplication)
- and the fraction of deduplicated reads that align concordantly after filtering rDNA-aligned reads, short reads, and unaligned reads
+the two factors needed are the fraction of the total reads that are adapter/adapter ligation products or fewer than 10 bases and the fraction of deduplicated reads that align concordantly after filtering rDNA-aligned reads, short reads, and unaligned reads
  simply solve for read_depth after providing a desired Concordant Aligned
 rearrange the equation for them?
 empirically noticed that copying and pasting the equation into R interprets the minus signs as hyphens